svader0/rd-sim-wgpu/README.md

 - *U + 2V → 3V* (autocatalysis)
 - *V → P* (decay)

 Here, *U* is fed into the system at a constant rate, while *V* is the reactant that autocatalytically converts *U* into more of itself.
-Because of these interactions and imbalances, small changes in the concentrations of *U* and *V* can grow and lead to complex patterns.
+Because of these interactions, small changes in the concentrations of *U* and *V* can grow and lead to complex patterns.

 When diffusion is included and the system is treated as a continuous 2D medium, the concentrations *U(x,y,t)* and *V(x,y,t)*—meaning 'the concentration of U or V at position (*x,y*) and time *t*'—evolve according to the following pair of partial differential equations: